 Use this data tool—referred to as “one addictive interactive map”—to examine immigrant populations by country of origin and destination.
 Find out how many Americans live in Mexico, how many Ukrainians in Russia, or Filipinos in Saudi Arabia, for example.

 Whether as migrant-sending or migrant-receiving locations—or both—many countries have rich, complex international and internal migration histories.
 MPI's online journal, the Migration Information Source, offers profiles of more than 70 nations.
-Written by leading scholars, these profiles delve into countries' migration histories, demographics, policymaking, and more.
+Written by leading scholars, these profiles delve into countries, migration histories, demographics, policymaking, and more.

-The 102,000 Iraqi immigrants residing in the United States in 2007 accounted for just 0.3 percent of all U.S. immigrants.
-MPI's Aaron Terrazas examines their socioeconomic characteristics, where they live, and the category of admission of the Iraqi-born immigrant population.
+Mexican immigrants have claimed the top spot among all immigrant groups in the United States since the 1980 census.
+In 2008, the country's 11.4 million Mexican immigrants accounted for 30.1 percent of all U.S. immigrants and 10 percent of all Mexicans.
+MPI's Aaron Terrazas examines their socioeconomic characteristics, where they live, and the size of the Mexican-born unauthorized population.

-The 1.4 million African immigrants residing in the United States in 2007 accounted for 3.7 percent of all U.S. immigrants.
-MPI's Aaron Terrazas examines their socioeconomic characteristics, where they live, and the category of admission of the African-born immigrant population.
+The 535,000 Haitian immigrants residing in the United States in 2008 accounted for 1.4 percent of all U.S. immigrants and the fourth-largest immigrant group from the Caribbean.
+MPI's Aaron Terrazas examines their socioeconomic characteristics, where they live, and the size of the Haitian-born unauthorized population.

 MPI's Muzaffar Chishti and Claire Bergeron report on immigrant provisions in current health-care reform legislation, ICE's plans to make detention more "civil," a small drop in the size of the U.S. foreign-born population, and more.